 During this three-day event, tournament officials are committed to giving student athletes the spotlight.
 They arrange different activities between games to display individual talent, and they also provide various college booths.
 But most importantly, as Kansas states, “They provide hope….hope for our youth to use basketball as a tool to provide opportunity for a better future.”

-Kansas also relates how “there are places in this country where basketball is not just a sport but an all-consuming passion—in rural towns, inner cities, and for decades, on Native American reservations.
-'Rezball,' as it's called [a nickname for reservation ball], has long been a thread throughout Indian country.”
-He also recalls an article in a 1991 Sports Illustrated issue where writer Gary Smith described basketball as “a game the lean, quick men on reservations could instinctively play—a game that restored a sense of pride in Native American communities.”
+There are places in this country where basketball is not just a sport but an all-consuming passion—in rural towns, inner cities, and for decades, on Native American reservations.
+'Rezball,' as it's called [a nickname for reservation ball], has long been a thread throughout Indian country.
+Kansas recalls an article in a 1991 Sports Illustrated issue where writer Gary Smith described basketball as “a game the lean, quick men on reservations could instinctively play—a game that restored a sense of pride in Native American communities.”
 And this is exactly what’s happening.
 Native youth are coming together through their rich tribal cultures, histories, traditions, and rezball, which Kansas explains “has become another way to help keep tribal spirit and identity alive.”

 “Sports for Native American youth growing up on the reservation are more than just games.
 They are a livelihood, a way of life, and an outlet for our kids.
 Most kids have the mentality 'Ball Is Life,' but for Native American youth 'ball really is life!'
 We know the better we are at sports, the better chance we have to receive a scholarship to try to create a better life for our family and our people,” exclaims Kansas.
 He goes on to explain the fact that “often times most high school graduates don’t attend college because they can’t afford to.”
 A sport’s scholarship opens up a world of opportunity that would otherwise not be possible.